 Throughout your child’s academic career, they will take several placement exams.
 These exams help to place your child in the appropriate math class.
-The placement exams are vital because students need to understand foundational principles before moving to more advanced math classes.
+The placement exams are vital because students must understand foundational principles before moving to more advanced math classes.

-If that comprehension isn’t up to par, your child may be lost in their math class.
+Your child may be lost in their math class if that comprehension isn’t up to par.
 Additionally, if they are placed in a class below their current understanding, the student may quickly become bored.
 Therefore, placement tests ensure the student gets put in a class that is adequate for their current level of understanding and allows them to build on their existing knowledge.

 Algebra 1 placement tests are usually given to students at the beginning of their high school years.
 This exam will often map out the math classes your child will take throughout the remainder of their time in high school.